 *This post contains affiliate links.

-When I started blogging I knew it was important to build an email list.
+When I started blogging I knew it was important to start an email list.
 At first I had no idea how I will actually use it, or even what I will email to them, but everyone was telling me to build a list, so I tried.
 And I assume you’re trying this too right?
 And I bet you may be a little overwhelmed?

 I know I was!
 I initially thought why couldn’t I just email everyone out of my Gmail account?
 What’s all this fancy talk about an email marketing client and paying for a service to send emails on my behalf.
 Crazy!
 I’ll never be big enough to need something like that.